EFTEC/UsagiMQ/README.md

 If the webservice is doing a **slow operation and its receiving the information of many clients** at once then, sooner or later, the system could collapses or bottleneck.

-For example, if every client uses 0.1 second to do the operation (receiving the information and storing in the database), and we have 1000 customers then, every operation takes 1.6 minutes.
-This not the ideal for most cases.
+For example, if every client uses 0.1 second to do the operation (receiving the information and storing in the database), and we have 1000 customers then, every operation could take 1.6 minutes.

 ![Web Service](visio/WebService.jpg "Web Service")